sgmurphy/wordpress-plugins/defender-security/readme.txt

 == Changelog ==

+= 4.5.0 ( 2024-01-24 ) =

+- Enhance: Compatibility with PHP 8.3
+- Enhance: Improve white-labeled emails
+- Enhance: Redesign Quarantine page
+- Fix: Scanning Issues when suspicious files are in the plugins folder and don't have plugin headers
+- Fix: Remove redundant table creation conditional guard clause
+- Fix: Rules for Defender > 2FA > Woocommerce are not overwritten over time
+- Fix: Scan flagging "All in one security" files as suspicious
+- Fix: Defender Google reCAPTCHA does not work with WooCommerce Gutenberg Checkout block
+- Fix: Masked Login not working after registration

 = 4.4.2 ( 2024-01-22 ) =

 - Enhance: Recommended IP Detection method with improved accuracy, site security, and harder-to-bypass IP banning